 Through our partnership with the City University of New York (CUNY), college students and recent alumni can learn professional skills and receive pathways to employment through paid opportunities with Little Island.

 Starting as a paid Little Island Intern, students gain exposure to the workings of a dynamic public space while supporting administrative and programmatic projects during a spring or fall placement.
 In addition to gaining hands-on work experience, members of our Workforce Development programs also receive workshops and professional development in Communications, Financial Capability, Leadership, Public Art, and Public Space.

 Alumni of our career development programs stay connected with Little Island, returning for Q&A sessions for prospective youth hires, attending our Teen Night series, receiving offers for temporary work, networking with other arts and park organizations, and more.
-Current CUNY students and recent alumni should click here for current opportunities.